gcallah/BookReviews/pilkington.md

 aspect of human existence that led someone like Plato to note that even if we could establish the perfect city, soon enough human nature would lead to its fall from Eden.

 PP then outlines a list of his recommended policies in many of the areas contemplated earlier in the book.
+In defense policy, the post-liberal polity "should favor quantity over quality, cheap over expensive."
+220 (It is of note here the PP is the first person I've encountered making this connection between liberalism and mistaken military *tactics*, as opposed to mistaken aims (like "make the world safe for democracy").